 Succeeding in today's complex business environment requires an ever-expanding set of professional capabilities, with legal skills becoming increasingly important for people with technical backgrounds.
 Leaders with scientific, engineering, and medical backgrounds interact with law and legal professionals on a regular basis.
 They are called upon to negotiate a myriad of legal and regulatory structures to move products through the development life cycle, to address compliance requirements, and to maximize ownership of intellectual property– all of these processes bear directly on the success of their enterprises.

 The stakes of these dynamic processes are immense—science, engineering, and medicine are key drivers of the United States and world economies.

 The MSL can be completed in nine months of full-time study or up to four years of part-time study.
-Applications for entry into the Fall 2015 class are now available.

 For additional information about Northwestern School of Law's Master of Science in Law program, please email firstname.lastname@example.org.